About

 The Walsh Jesuit community, consisting of alumni, students, parents, faculty, and staff, determined that it was time to visit the significance of being a Walsh Jesuit Warrior and how the iconography should resemble such definition.
 While our historical ties to the Native Americans shouldn’t be forgotten, we also shouldn’t ignore the foundation of Jesuit education - the Grad at Grad principles and our desire to be a more inclusive and welcoming community.
 Defining what it means to be a Warrior should be guided by our Catholic beliefs, our Jesuit and Ignatius Loyola traditions, our mission statement, and our Grad at Grad principles.

-As a Christ-centered community, we strive to be Men and Women for Others.
+As a Christ-centered community, we strive to be Men and Women for and with Others.